Categories: Camp Tips

 Hand sanitizer

-Tip: Avoid sanitizers containing Triclosan, a chemical that is very toxic to aquatic life and is linked to thyroid and liver toxicity in humans.
+Tip: Avoid sanitizers containing Triclosan, a chemical that is very toxic to aquatic life and linked to thyroid and liver toxicity in humans.
 Whatever is not washed off the skin will be absorbed into the body.

 Wet wipes

-Tip: To avoid burning your eyes from the alcohol residue of wet wipes or hand sanitizer, always leave old solution sitting in your lens case for the purpose of removing alcohol residue off your thumb and index finger (or whatever digits you use to remove lenses).
+Tip: To avoid burning your eyes from the alcohol residue of wet wipes or hand sanitizer, always leave the old solution sitting in your lens case for the purpose of removing alcohol residue off your thumb and index finger (or whatever digits you use to remove lenses).
 After cleaning off your fingers with the old solution, dump, and insert fresh solution.

 When using contact lens solution